Ascenio/vassoura/example/README.md

 # Example

 To illustrate a simple case let's download this very repo and run `vas` on it.
-Run the commands:

 ```bash
 git clone https://github.com/Ascenio/vassoura